 As you know I’ve been a Toy Toad Tester this year – reviewing toys and games for The Toadstool.
 The blogging community has been set a challenge – The Big Christmas Wishlist, so I’m Wishing on The Toadstool rather than a star this Christmas!

 - My first pick would be the Wonderworld Trix Track Spin & Swirl.
-As I’ve already mentioned, Monkey has the 2 Way Flipper, and I happen to know that he’ll have another addition for his birthday (whispers quietly – Hammer Slammer), so it would be great to further increase his build possibilities.
+As I’ve already mentioned, he has the 2 Way Flipper, and I happen to know that he’ll have another addition for his birthday (whispers quietly – Hammer Slammer), so it would be great to further increase his build possibilities.
 Perfect for my budding engineer as he learns more about cause and effect, gravity and so on.

 - You can’t have Christmas in this house without a board game!
 I always like to find something a bit different and this Haba Game Knuckling Knights caught my eye.
 It’s aimed at children aged 4 and over, so will be a game Monkey can grow into.
 It’s a board game for up to 4 players so we can all play together while we let our Christmas Dinner go down!
-Monkey will love constructing the Castle Play board, the game will also help with his counting skills and looks like lots of fun!
+He will love constructing the Castle Playboard, the game will also help with his counting skills and looks like lots of fun!

 - Have you heard of Worry Eaters?
 I hadn’t either until the end of last year.
 The Sorgenfresser Enno Worry Eater is specifically designed so children can write their worries down on a piece of paper and place inside the Worry Eater’s mouth, zip it up and the worries disappear.
-I really love this idea, especially for an only child like Monkey.
+I really love this idea, especially for an only child like him.
 He’s not writing yet, but we could draw pictures of anything upsetting him and Enno could eat his worries away.
 There are a number of Worry Eaters and I love them all, but Enno has cat-like ears, so he’d fit in well in our feline friendly house.

 - We love dominoes here – a classic game from my childhood.
 I can also remember stacking them on their ends and creating domino cascades.
 The Haba Domino Building Blocks takes this idea into the 21st Century.
-I can see Monkey and Daddy P having hours of fun with this, probably while I’m slaving away in the kitchen preparing our Christmas Dinner!
+I can see my son and Daddy P having hours of fun with this, probably while I’m slaving away in the kitchen preparing our Christmas Dinner!

 So what do you think about my chances of wishing on The Toadstool rather than a star?
-Could it be fate that the competition closes on Monkey’s birthday?
+Could it be fate that the competition closes on my son’s birthday?
 Wouldn’t it be a fantastic birthday present for him to find out he gets to Toad Test toys for another year!
 Let’s face it – he does the testing, I just do the writing.

 So to summarise ….